Star Warped

-Star Warped is a first-person point-and-click adventure video game that parodies the Star Wars universe, specifically the original trilogy released between 1977 and 1983: Star Wars, The Empire Strikes Back, and Return of the Jedi.
+Star Warped is a 1997 first-person point-and-click adventure video game that parodies the Star Wars universe, specifically the original trilogy released between 1977 and 1983: Star Wars, The Empire Strikes Back, and Return of the Jedi.
 It was created by Parroty Interactive, which was a division of the game's publisher, Palladium Interactive.
 Star Warped was released in the United States and Canada, for both Windows PC and Macintosh, in late 1997 as a follow-up to their debut Myst parody, Pyst.
 The game is no longer in release, as Parroty's parent company folded after being bought by The Learning Company in 1998.
 The game invited players to "Be seduced by the power of the Dork Side".
 Star Warped received mixed reviews from critics: some praised the game's variety, originality, and humor, while others dismissed it as lazy, unfunny, and dull.

 Plot and gameplay

 The game is set in the Modesto, California, home of two die-hard Star Wars fans with a "Beavis and Butt-Head mentality": Brian (Brian Posehn) and Aaron (Robbie Rist).
-They claim to have never left their room since first watching the original Star Wars Trilogy.
+They claim to have never left their room since first watching the original Star Wars trilogy.
 The two have compiled their "favorite snagged, borrowed and stolen" Star Wars merchandise, and the player can interact with these items.
 Gameplay primarily consists of a series of mini-games, including "Whack! the Ewok" and "Flawed Fighters", a spoof of fighting games such as Mortal Kombat.
 Characters include Leia I. Joe (a Princess Leia and G.I.
 Joe spoof), Cool-Handless Luke (Luke Skywalker with a missing hand and a pun on the film Cool Hand Luke), and Pizza-Flipping Greedo (Greedo as a pizza chef).
 The game also has several humorous items, such as "scrapped scripts", "gene splicer", and "Tell you, I Will".
 Clicking on items results in animations and minigames.
 The minigames also included "U Don't No Jedi", "Death Star Destructo", "X-Schwing", and "Dork Forces".

 According to GameSpot's Helen Lee, Star Warped differs from Parroty's previous game Pyst in that it is a fully-fledged game instead of just an interactive product, and the parody trampled over all aspects of the Star Wars trilogy.
-As the game was released two years before Star Wars: Episode I – The Phantom Menace, it contains no parodies alluding to the prequel series; however, there are some fake references to the then-future movies.
+As the game was released two years before Star Wars: Episode I – The Phantom Menace, it contains no parodies alluding to the prequel series, but there are some fake references to the then-future films.
 While spoofing the first three films in the Star Wars film series, the game also targets the extended Star Wars franchise, including its merchandise and marketing strategies.